India vs Pakistan 2007 Cricket Series

 Sehwag blasts off after rain delay

 India openers Gautam Gambhir and Virender Sehwag made a ruthless start against Pakistan after a four-hour rain delay on day two of the first Test.
 Gambhir fell for 41 shortly after tea, caught at mid on off Danish Kaneria.
-But India already had 113 on the board, a third of the way to Pakistan's first innings 312, with Sehwag 65 not out.

 Day two finally got underway at 0850 GMT, more than four hours later, after persistent rain, but with skies still dark and the floodlights on.